-Whether you’re a spin class newbie or simply brushing up on the etiquette, here are some tips for a successful joyride:
+Whether you’re a newbie or simply brushing up on the etiquette, here are some tips for a successful joyride:

 - Adjust your saddle.
-Create the perfect fit on the bike.
-The right height on the seat is when one leg is at a 30-degree angle at the bottom of the pedal stroke.
-The seat should also be able to slide forward or back depending on what feels best.
+Getting the perfect fit on the bike can be tricky, but a general rule of thumb is to adjust the seat to be even with your hip.
 As for the handlebars, position them so the neck and back doesn’t strain.
-And strap or clip in the feet: The balls of the feet should rest on the center of the pedal and the kneecap should be aligned directly with the center, too.
+And strap or clip in the feet: The balls of the feet should rest on the center of the pedal and if you’re strapping in, make sure they’re secure.

 - Insist on resistance.
-There are no real gears to change, but there is a resistance knob (or computer!).
+There are no real gears to change, but there will be a resistance knob or computer.
 This will control how hard the muscles need to work to increase RPM (that’s bike talk for revolutions per minute).

 - Towel off.
-Keep a towel draped over the handlebars for easy access— we’re sure that face may need a wipe off here and there.
-And swigging water is encouraged mid-ride to stay hydrated (although the spin n’ sip may take some coordination…).
+Keep a towel draped over the handlebars for easy access—you’ll probably need it.
+And swigging water is encouraged mid-ride to stay hydrated (although the cycle ‘n’ sip definitely takes some coordination).

-- Choose wisely.
+- Choose your class wisely.
 Love the club?
-Choose sessions with dimmed lights or a disco atmosphere.
-Or, if seeking more adventure, opt for classes that bring the outdoors to the studio.
-Studies show the fun factor is increased when the mood is juuust right .
+Go for sessions with dimmed lights or a disco atmosphere.
+If seeking more adventure, opt for classes that bring the outdoors to the studio.
+Getting the mood juuust right (for you) can make your session more fun and more effective.